jodelunas/MechaCar_Statistical_Analysis/README.md

 <img width="493" alt="Screen Shot 2022-09-10 at 4 09 24 PM" src="https://user-images.githubusercontent.com/106006911/189503262-b0d60107-56c2-4cfe-b41a-bd1036276327.png">

 * When reviewed by individual lots, lots one and two are well within the acceptable variance.
 Lot 3 is well out of range with a variance of 170+; thus the single greatest contributor to negative drag on overall performance.
+It would be important for lots 2 and 3 to confir with lot 1 to decrease the variance in their suspension coils.

 ## T-Tests on Suspension Coils